jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 These commands will decide **where** to render the files, and what filenames to use.

-`automate edit add-codetemplate-command "CodeTemplate1" --withpath "~/backend/Controllers/{{Name}}Controller.gen.cs"`
+`automate edit add-codetemplate-command "CodeTemplate1" --withpath "~/backend/Controllers/{{name}}Controller.gen.cs"`

-`automate edit add-codetemplate-command "CodeTemplate2" --astearoff --withpath "~/backend/Services/{{Name}}Service.cs"`
+`automate edit add-codetemplate-command "CodeTemplate2" --astearoff --withpath "~/backend/Services/{{name}}Service.cs"`

-`automate edit add-codetemplate-command "CodeTemplate3" --withpath "~/backend/Services/I{{Name}}Service.gen.cs"`
+`automate edit add-codetemplate-command "CodeTemplate3" --withpath "~/backend/Services/I{{name}}Service.gen.cs"`

-`automate edit add-codetemplate-command "CodeTemplate4" --withpath "~/backend/Data/{{Name}}.gen.cs"`
+`automate edit add-codetemplate-command "CodeTemplate4" --withpath "~/backend/Data/{{name}}.gen.cs"`

 > These commands adds new "Commands" for each template to the root pattern element (AcmeAPI).
 Each of these commands returns the Command ID (CMDID) of the command, which we will need in the next step.
 >
-> Notice that the filename for each uses an expression that includes the `Name` attribute of the pattern.
+> Notice that the filename for each uses an expression that includes the `name` attribute of the pattern.
+It is in lowercase here, as all attributes and element names are snake-cased when this template is executed.
 >
 > Notice that for `CodeTemplate2` we use the option `--astearoff`  (and a slight variation on the file extension in the `--withpath` option) to indicate that this file will only be generated once, and only if the specified file does not exist at the specified location with the specified name.
 >